 The “vision thing” works in Mexico

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 4, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 4, 1992

 Mexico City– sometimes a trip to another country helps you get a better perspective on things going on in your own.
 That happened to me last week during four days in Mexico City.

 Organized by the New York City-based CEO Institute, the trip featured four days of non-stop meetings with leaders of Mexican business and government, including a breakfast meeting with President Carlos Salinas de Gortari.

 The punchline: Mexico is surging with optimism about the future.
 Mexican leaders I met couple clarity of vision with self-confidence about their culture, self-discipline in their policy and unusual political and technical skill.
 The Mexican people have hope — from taxi drivers to business executives.

 Mexico City has much the same upbeat, things-are-about-to-happen “feel” that Brussels had in 1986, as Europeans were inspired by the vision of single unified market by 1992.

 The optimism in Mexico, of course, is partly driven by expectations that the U.S. and Canada will join Mexico to complete the North American Free Trade Agreement (NAFTA) later this year or early in 1993.
 Once NAFTA is in place, it will be the world’s largest, richest and most multicultural trade bloc — and the most well-endowed with natural resources.

 The importance Mexicans attach to the NAFTA was underscored by the front-page treatment by Mexico’s media of President Bush’s State of the Union address.
 One headline screamed “Bush Sidesteps Free trade in State of the Union.”